Jaseci-Labs/jaseci/docs/docs/internals/spec/codebase.md

 - Element serves as an abstract class to everything in jaseci and makes it all persistable
 - Objects have a context and Node, Edge, and Walker inherit it
 - Protobufs is used to automatically serialize and deserialzie jaseci objects
+- transpile rules should always have a 1 to 1 mapping to parser rules